MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

     // Last line of the loop body is the one right before the }
 }
 ```

-First, the condition is evaluated.
-If the condition is true, then the loop body is executed.
-When the last line of the loop body is executed, the condition is *re-evaluated* (checked).
-This process continues until the condition is false.
-If the starting condition is false, the loop body is never executed and is skipped.

-> If the condition never becomes false, we end up with a loop that goes on forever!
-(This is usually bad)
+Let's go over how this loop will be executed:
+1. The condition is evaluated. if it evaluates to `false`, the code is skipped.
+2. Loop body is executed only if the condition evaluates to `true`
+3. Repeats

+> If the condition switches from evaluating to `true` to evaluating to `false` *during* step 2, the while loop won't stop until it reaches step 1.

 ## For Loops

 Another common loop is the for loop.
-The for is useful when you need to loop through a set number of items.
+The for loop is useful when you need to loop through a set number of items.
 Let's say we want to loop through a set of numbers to add them up.
 Here is how you would do it:

 ```java